hayesmaker/ghost-app/README.md

-# ghost-frontend
+# ghost-app

-an ionic angular app designed to display an input text field, which can be sent and stored via the ghost node server and mongodb
+an app consisting of ionic angular frontend and node server backend which connects to mongo

-###requirements:

-a ghost node running locally at localhost:8081 (run ghost-node server for this)
+### requirements:

+checkout this repo and make sure the git submodules have checked out correctly

 ### Install

-`npm i`

-### Start server

-`npm start`
+goto ghost-node directory and run npm i && npm start goto ghost-frontend directory and run npm i && npm start